 TxDOT issues I-20 traffic alert

 Apr.
-10—The Texas Department of Transportation issued a traffic alert Wednesday for I-20 in Midland County.
+12—The Texas Department of Transportation issued a traffic alert Friday for I-20 in Midland County.

-The westbound right main lane will be closed between SH 349 and Cotton Flat Road Saturday, April 13, from 6 p.m. until 8 p.m.
-The construction team is installing glare screens for night-time driving.
+The eastbound left main lane and westbound right main lane of I-20 from Schlumberger Drive to CR 1255 will be closed 7 p.m.
+Friday night until 5 a.m.
+Saturday morning.
+The construction team continues their concrete profiling.

-Watch for slow moving traffic in this work zone.
+Watch for slow-moving construction vehicles in these work zones.
 Expect delays or use an alternate route if possible.

 Know Before You Go: Use The Basin 20 app to plan your travel along IH 20 construction zone.